cloudstateio/springboot-support/README.md

 in the future.

 Obviously this is only a problem if you want to inject EntityId or EventSourcedEntityCreationContext.
-Otherwise, if you want to inject only other Beans from the Spring Context you can use injection via builders as normal.
+Otherwise, if you want to inject only other Beans from the Spring Context you can use injection via constructors as normal.

-The builder below would be perfectly acceptable:
+The constructors below would be perfectly acceptable:

 ```java
 @EventSourcedEntity